itllsv/itllsv/README.md

   - like to read 📚
   - use Neovim (btw) ⌨️
   - share knowledge on my blog and LinkedIn ✍🏻
-  - am a Frontend dev who likes low-level programming and a black bg for the terminal. ⬇️
+  - am a Frontend dev who likes low-level programming and a blured bg for the terminal. ⬇️